What are electricity rebates?

 Energy type

-Natural gas or LPG
+Natural gas or Liquefied Petroleum Gas (LPG)

 Eligibility requirements